kibook/s1kd-tools/tools/s1kd-aspp/README.md

 -l, --list
 Treat input (stdin or arguments) as lists of filenames of objects, rather than objects themselves.

+-N, --omit-issue
+Assume that the filenames for the ACT and CCT do not include issue info, i.e. they were created using the -N option of the s1kd-newdm tool.

 -p, --presentation
 Preprocess applicability statements to produce "presentation"